dh-epfl-students/student-project-howtos/README.md

 ### For people using Python on a cluster node

 - create a **local** python environment using conda or pipenv.
-You need to ensure your environment is on the `/scratch/`, not `/home/`, to do so check guides just below.
+You need to ensure your environment is on the `/scratch/`, not `/home/`, to do so check the guides just below.
 - to easily code locally and run things remotely, configure your IDE to save your code on the remote server as you code (e.g. with [PyCharm](https://www.jetbrains.com/help/pycharm/creating-a-remote-server-configuration.html), [Visual Studio Code](https://code.visualstudio.com/docs/remote/ssh-tutorial)).

 #### pipenv